Cisco

 This advisory is available at the following link:

-This vulnerability is due to insufficient input validation in the configuration template engine of the web-based management interface.
-An attacker could exploit this vulnerability by sending a crafted request to the affected device.
-A successful exploit could allow the attacker to execute arbitrary commands on the underlying operating system in limited areas of the file system.
-This vulnerability affects only areas of the operating system for which the template user has write permissions.
+This vulnerability is due to insufficient validation of user-supplied input.
+An attacker could exploit this vulnerability by sending a crafted HTTP request to an affected device.
+A successful exploit could allow the attacker to read arbitrary files from a restricted container of the affected device.

 Cisco has released software updates that address this vulnerability.
 There are no workarounds that address this vulnerability.